 In the first article we explained how to share photos from your photostream.
 In this article, we will explain how to automatically share your new photos to each of your desired groups.
 Are you ready?

 In order to use this feature you have to add tags to your photos when uploading them.
-That’s a requirement because we will use your tags to bind them to your groups.
-Flickr automatically adds tags to your photos based on their AI algorithm but, for the moment ( Oct 2018 ), those tags are hidden from the API so we cannot see them through the API.
-This is something we need to be careful because you may see that some of your photos have tags but their are not all valid.
-Let’s take for example one of my photos ( https://www.flickr.com/photos/enric-bisbe/29869174207 )
+That is a requirement because we will use your tags to bind them to your groups.
+Flickr automatically adds tags to your photos based on their AI algorithm but, for time being ( Oct 2018 ), those tags are hidden from the API so we cannot see them through the API.
+This is something we need to pay attention on, as you may see that some of your photos have tags but not all of them are recognized as valid.
+Let’s use as an example one of my photos in Flickr ( https://www.flickr.com/photos/enric-bisbe/29869174207 )

 *You need to be logged into Skedr account

-The ones you add will show up in dark gray.
+The tags you add will show up in dark gray.
 Flickr’s friendly robots will try to help out by adding some for you; these will appear with just a gray outline.

-Tags should represent something related to the photo you are uploading and that can be related to a group you are participating and willing to share an image.
+Tags should represent and describe something related to the photo you are uploading and that can be related to a group you are participating and willing to share an image with.

-If we follow the tags from the image you will see that we have: bird, wildlife, ngc and perching.
-I like to share all my birds photos to Birding groups but I also share them to Natural lovers groups or National geographic ones.
+In the example above, some of the tags of the image are: bird, wildlife, ngc and perching.
+I like to share all my bird photos to Birding groups but I also share them to Natural lovers groups or National geographic ones.
 So we have the following schema:

-With four tags we could be easily sharing this photo to at least 15 different groups (*) just in one step. * Those numbers are just for a sample.
+With four tags we could be easily sharing this photo into at least 15 different groups (*) just in one step. * The figures are just an example.

-Remember!
-You can add tags while uploading the photo to Flickr or later on.
-We will have all the information updated no matter when they were tagged.
+Keep in mind that you can add the tags while uploading the photo to Flickr or later on.
+All the photo information will be updated no matter the moment when it is tagged.